NHL Hockey - Power Rankings

 Wins and losses.
-That’s what an NHL standings page will show you – hardly a comprehensive look into the relative strength and weaknesses of pro hockey teams.
-But that’s what some novice handicappers rely on make their NHL bets.
-The Sharks are first overall, the Senators are 27th overall, therefore I bet on the Sharks.
+That’s what an NHL standings page will show you – hardly a comprehensive look into the relative strengths and weaknesses of pro hockey teams.
+But that’s what some novice handicappers rely on to make their NHL bets.
+The Lightning are first overall, the Senators are 29th overall, therefore I bet on the Lightning.

-NHL power rankings aim to break down all the stats that are important beyond the win and loss column.
-After crunching the stats on power play efficiency and goal differential and road strength, you might find that the line on the Sharks vs Senators game actually favors Ottawa.
+NHL power rankings aim to break down all the stats that are important beyond the win-loss column.
+After crunching the stats on power-play efficiency and goal differential and road strength, you might find that the line on the Lightning vs Senators game actually favors Ottawa.

 When one team’s strengths fit into another team’s weaknesses, you have an edge.
 Compare that edge against the NHL moneylines each day and you may have a reason to put down some cash.
 See below the ratings chart for details on the math that underlies the rankings.

-Some teams are strong, despite their win-loss records, and deserve your money each Saturday based on defensive or defensive edges or on power play and penalty killing talents.
+Some teams are strong, despite their win-loss records, and deserve your money each Saturday based on defensive or offensive edges or on power-play and penalty-killing talents.

 We take 12 sets of NHL stats and mash them across the league and run our specialized formula against the numbers.
-Scoring, goals against average, PK efficiency, power play rating, road and home stats and more to come up with an overall power number.
-We crunch that against a strength of schedule number that balances out the rough edges because a team beating up on lousy competition should not be climbing the power ladder faster than a team playing tough competition.
-At some point, that 'hot' team is going to crash and burn and you’re going to know exactly when and why.
+Scoring, goals-against average, PK efficiency, power-play rating, road and home stats and more are considered to come up with an overall power number.
+We crunch that against a strength-of-schedule number that balances out the rough edges because a team beating up on lousy competition should not be climbing the power ladder faster than a team playing tough competition.
+At some point, that “hot” team is going to crash and burn and you’re going to know exactly when and why.
 That’s when savvy hockey bettors make their cash.

 We run the stats on offense and defense, home and away and display the harvest – a truer picture of the strongest teams in the NHL, top to bottom.
 That list should help you judge the best odds on the NHL moneyline or OVER/UNDER or puckline.